isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 determine the best action for each state.
 The parameters for the next cycle are adjusted to enhance the policy.
 The objective function
-$L^{PPO}(\theta_{k})$ is minimized using Stochastic Gradient Descent (SGD) with ADAM, and the network is trained for X epochs, taking Y steps per epoch with size Z minibatches.
+$L^{PPO}(\theta_{k})$ is minimized using Stochastic Gradient Descent (SGD) with ADAM and the network is trained for X epochs, taking Y steps per epoch with size Z minibatches.
 Step-by-step, the process is as
 follows: